wintercms/meta/l6-upgrade-notes.md

 If you have any `#` characters inside of unquoted environment variables please update them to be quoted instead (ex. `DB_PASS=23das#sdfas` must be updated to `DB_PASS="23das#sdfas"`).

 Additionally, `putenv()` no longer changes the value returned by calls to `env()` as the `env` helper is now considered read-only.
-If dynamically changing configuration is required, it is recommened to use Config values instead as they can be dynamically changed with `Config::set()`
+If dynamically changing configuration is required, it is recommended to use Config values instead as they can be dynamically changed with `Config::set()`

 ### Using any Laravel based packages